What is CMC?

 - Our science-first approach to understanding your product, combined with first-hand insights of regulatory expectations and requirements, help support the successful design of your CMC plan — including process and formulation development, analytical development identifying Critical Quality Attributes (CQA) and Critical Process Parameters (CPP), developing control strategies, establishing quality testing methods and reviewing validation protocols and reports

-- Our 30+ years of providing regulatory affairs services means we’ve seen how submission requirements and expectations are constantly evolving.
+- Our 30+ years of providing regulatory sciences services means we’ve seen how submission requirements and expectations are constantly evolving.
 Our frequent contact and extensive experience with regulatory agencies ensure you will be following the latest FDA and European Medicines Agency (EMA)/national agencies guidance

 - Our understanding of the regulatory world means that we can interpret the regulatory landscape and translate this into a successful regulatory CMC strategy.
 We can also provide scientific advice and prepare, coordinate, and participate in meetings with the regulators of interest